David Christopherson: Cabinet minister

-Cabinet positions

 Opposition member

 The Rae government was defeated in the 1995 election, falling to only seventeen seats out of 130.
 Christopherson, still personally popular, was narrowly re-elected for Hamilton Centre.
 He served in the next legislature as NDP critic for labour issues and the Workers' Compensation Board.

 Rae resigned as party leader in 1996, and there was considerable media speculation that Christopherson would run to succeed him.
 Toronto Star journalist Thomas Walkom indicated that he would be a powerful candidate on the centrist wing of the party, and would likely win the support of pro-Rae trade unions such as the Steelworkers.
 He decided against running and gave his support to Howard Hampton, the eventual winner.

 Christopherson was a prominent supporter of Hamilton's amalgamation with neighbouring municipalities in the late 1990s.
 The policy, which was supported by some members of all three major parties, was enacted by the Progressive Conservative government of Mike Harris in 2000.
 Christopherson considered leaving politics to run for the leadership of the Ontario Federation of Labour in 1997, but ultimately declined.

 The Hamilton Centre riding was eliminated by redistribution in 1996, and Christopherson chose to contest the expanded riding of Hamilton West for the 1999 provincial election against incumbent Progressive Conservative Lillian Ross.
 He was re-elected, and became one of only nine New Democrats returned to the reduced 103-seat legislature.
 He served as his party's Finance and Labour Critic, and was appointed as House Leader.
 He considered campaigning for Mayor of Hamilton in 2000, but reluctantly declined.

 Christopherson resigned as NDP House Leader in 2001, amid rumours of a rift with Hampton.
 He continued to serve as his party's critic for Consumer and Business Services and the Management Board of Cabinet, and was a deputy speaker in the legislature from 2001 to 2003.